 On April 8, 2019, Alternative Solutions and Mr. Carlson entered into a one-year employment agreement and Mr. Carlson commenced serving as Alternative Solutions' Controller.
 Under the agreement, Mr. Carlson was entitled to receive an annual salary of \$110,000 and received a one-time signing bonus of 50,000 shares of restricted common stock of the Company, which became fully vested one year from the effective date of the agreement.
 In connection with the employment agreement, Mr. Carlson and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
-Pursuant thereto, Mr. Carlson agreed (i) not to compete with the Company or Alternative Solutions' confidential information, and (iii) to assign the rights to all work product to the Company, among other terms.
+Pursuant thereto, Mr. Carlson agreed (i) not to compete with the Company or Alternative Solutions during the term of his employment and, unless he is terminated without cause, for a period of one year thereafter, (ii) not to release or disclose the Company's or Alternative Solutions' confidential information, and (iii) to assign the rights to all work product to the Company, among other terms.
 On May 1, 2019, the Company appointed Mr. Carlson as its Chief Financial Officer.
 On December 16, 2020, Mr. Carlson resigned from his position as Chief Financial Officer, effective immediately, for personal reasons.